 Rachel Carson, who wrote Silver Spring, is considered the mother of today’s environmental movement.
-It explained the health effects of the insecticide DDT on people and the environment.
+Silver Spring explained the health effects of the insecticide DDT on people and the environment.
 The book and resulting outrage led to the creation of the US Environmental Protection Agency.

-In 1969, the Cuyahoga River caught fire from the toxic waste and oil spilled from industry.
+The Cuyahoga River fire offer some historical perspective on the issues chemicals can cause.
+The Cuyahoga River caught fire from the toxic waste and oil spilled from factories in 1969.
 It wasn’t the first time it had happened, but it got a lot of attention from the media.
 Since then the general public has been aware of the hazards of industrial waste from factories.
 Today, pesticides and chemicals from agriculture, mines, fabric dyes, and oil refineries still pollute our water.

 We are now in the Anthropocene era as human influence is the primary driver of the natural environment.
 Today there are soon to be eight billion people on earth compared to about one billion people at the start of the Industrial Revolution.

-Population growth puts a strain on the environment as more land needs to be used for agriculture to grow food.
+Population growth is an environmental issue because it puts a strain on the environment as more land needs to be used for agriculture to grow food.
 Natural resources are strained to build homes and make consumer products for a growing middle class.

-Food, water, and shelter are still the main concern for people living on about $1 per day.
+Food, water, and shelter are still the main concern for people living on about $1 per day in developing countries.
 They need access to electricity, education, vaccines, birth control, proper sanitation, clean water, and healthy food.
 Poverty is connected to environmental issues through gender inequality, untreated sewage in water and burning bio-fuels like trees for heat and cooking.

 Water pollution comes from agricultural runoff, oil and gas leaks from cars and factories, oil spills, raw sewage, and plastic pollution.